This post contains affiliate links. Please see our disclosure policy.

 What are Mountain Climbers Exercises?

-It’s truly a fully body workout!
-Mountain Climbers are also a very accessible exercise; you can perform them anywhere because they require only your bodyweight.
+It’s truly a fully-body workout!
+Mountain climbers are a very accessible exercise; you can perform them anywhere because they require only your body weight.

-Learning how to do Mountain Climbers will give you that magic combination of strength training, cardio and core strength all rolled into one!
-This type of total body exercise gets you the most bang for your buck when it comes to working out.
-How?
+Learning how to do mountain climbers will give you that magic combination of strength training, cardio and core strength all rolled into one!
+This type of total-body exercise gets you the most bang for your buck when it comes to working out, which is exactly why I use it in my lower ab workout plan.

 How to Do Mountain Climbers